Skip to content

 Living in Hendersonville NC: Small-Town Charm with Modern Amenities

 Hendersonville, NC is located about 25 miles south of Asheville.
 It offers a blend of historic charm, modern conveniences, and abundant outdoor activities.
 Known as the Apple Capital of North Carolina, this vibrant town provides a welcoming community.
 It also offers a variety of attractions for residents and visitors alike.
-Sitting at an elevation of 2,200 feet, Hendersonville enjoys cool mountain air and beautiful views.
+Hendersonville enjoys cool mountain air and beautiful views.
 The town is near Bearwallow Mountain, the highest point in the area at 4,232 feet.

 A Historic Downtown with Plenty to Offer